sunyang1994702/Data-Crawling/README.md

 # Data-Crawling
 Some examples about scrapying data from website!
 There has many method for parsing html content such as Regular expression, BeautifulSoup, Json, Selenium.
 ## Forbes Ranking List
-This is a World Rich List ranking website. https://www.forbeschina.com/lists/1733 BeautifulSoup was used in parsing this website.
+This is a World Rich List ranking website. https://www.forbeschina.com/lists/1733 \n BeautifulSoup was used in parsing this website.
 ## MaoYan Movieselenium
 This is a chinese movie website. https://maoyan.com/films/